aau-pcc/FDS-YOLO/README.md

 ### models:<br>
 ##### How to use<br>
-In the models we put the source code of yolov5 and yolov8, and the weights trained on TeaBudVis.<br>
+In the models folder, we put the source code for yolov5 and yolov8, as well as the weights trained on TeaBudVis.<br>

 ### :blush:Here we have only presented some sample images from the dataset.
 If you need them, please contact us to obtain more.<br>